jessedesimone/fmriconnmap/README.md

 ### Data setup
 - In the data directory, create a subdirectory for each subject
 - For each subject add errts.*.anaticor+tlrc (epi error time series) and standard space anatomical image to the respective subdirectory
-- The anatomical file will be used for QC
+- The anatomical file will be used for QC purposes
-- Store MNI template used in the afni_proc.py registration/warping procedure in nifti directory; this is not used either, but nice to have
+- Store MNI template used in the afni_proc.py registration/warping procedure in nifti directory; this will be used for QC purposes during the group-stage
-- Create subject list using the following command: touch data/id_subj
+- Create subject list using the following command: > touch data/id_subj
 - Add each subject's unique identifier to the first column of id_subj

 # Create and configure MNI mask file